lyraproj/lyra/README.md

 For the examples using Terraform providers (e.g. `typespace=>'TerraformAws'`), region is currently hard-coded to `eu-west-1`.
 For non-Terraform providers (e.g. `typespace=>'aws'`), Lyra will use the default region supplied in your `~/.aws/config`.

+External data is supplied to the workflow through the `data.yaml` file.

 ### Deploying Workflows with Kubernetes